10 Facts About The California Kingsnake

 Source: iNaturalist user Henrik Kibak – CC BY 4.0

 Nobody knows which snake in California is the most abundant by headcount.
-The gopher snake is a strong contender, as it’s the species responsible for the most calls to reptile controllers, but this is also because it resembles a rattlesnake.
-A strong contender for most common snake in California is the California kingsnake (Lampropeltis californiae), a smiling black and creamy-white species which averages at 77-108m.
+The gopher snake is a strong contender, as it’s the species which accounts for the most calls to reptile controllers, and covers virtually the entire state.
+But another strong possibility is the California kingsnake (Lampropeltis californiae), a black and creamy-white species which averages at 77-108cm.

-This is a non-venomous species which dispatches its prey using constriction, with a particularly tight set of coils.
-California kingsnakes bite if severely pressured, but they have smallish teeth and the bite is little more than a pin prick.
-If you’re sitting on a picnic bench and stroke your pet dog, only to find your hand on a California kingsnake, there’s nothing to worry about.
+The California kingsnake is a non-venomous species which dispatches its prey using constriction, with a particularly tight set of coils.
+California kingsnakes can bite if severely pressured, but they have smallish teeth, and the sensation is little more than a pin prick.
+They’re calm in personality, often slithering past humans without even noticing them.

 2 The world’s strongest constrictor

-California kingsnakes are a happy, calm-looking snake when viewed up close, and they have a lot to be pleased about.
-This species sits at the top of the pile for constriction abilities, holding the record of most efficient squeezer pound for pound on Earth.
-The boa constrictor defeats them for raw force, but California kingsnakes are stronger in proportion to their body size (76-107cm).
+The California kingsnakes looks calm and docile when viewed up close.
+Nevertheless, it has one outstanding ability compared to other US snakes.
+This species sits at the top of the pile for constriction abilities, holding the record of most efficient pound for pound squeezer on Earth.
+While the boa constrictor wins for raw squeezing force, the California kingsnake is stronger in proportion to its body size (76-107cm).

-A California kingsnake can constrict and kill a ratsnake 20% larger than themselves.
-In a study published in 2017, scientists from the University of Louisiana gathered 36 preserved snakes, including 3 species of kingsnake and 3 species of ratsnake.
-They analysed their musculature, and found that kingsnakes had no significant advantage in strength.
+In a study published in 2017, scientists gathered 36 preserved snakes, including 3 species of kingsnakes and 3 species of US ratsnakes.
+They analysed their musculature, and found that the kingsnakes had no significant advantage in strength.
 They reached the same verdict in a separate experiment, where 98 restrained snakes were made to pull a harness.
-All 6 species had similar power.
+All 6 species had similar muscular power.

 California King Snake Lampropeltis californiae